LLNL/Sina/cpp/README.md

     ...
 ```

-Building with Adiak also requires specifying -DSINA_BUILD_ADIAK_BINDINGS in order to
+Using Sina with Adiak also requires specifying -DSINA_BUILD_ADIAK_BINDINGS.

 # Troubleshooting